ybonnetain/react-native-safari-modal/README.md

 # react-native-safari-modal

-On iOS, opens a URL in SafariViewController presented in a modal
+On iOS, opens a URL in SafariViewController with presentation options

+- PageSheet which is the default
+- Push on the VC stack

-Before iOS 9 and Android it defaults to RN `Linking.openURL()`
+Before `iOS9` and on `Android` it defaults to RN `Linking.openURL()`

 ## Getting started